Chill & Chat

 Social & Executive Skills Group

 Thank you for your interest in Tweens Chill & Chat.
 My program aims to support neurodiverse youths’ social, emotional, and academic skills through a program combining practice in conversation, executive function skills, and performance-related social factors.
 I have successfully run teen “Chill & Chat” in North Vancouver for over eight years.
 It is a community-based, neuro-divergent affirming, social skills group on which the Tween program is based.
-It is continuing to grow as we receive referrals from high school counsellors, the PEERS program, Psychologists, SLPs, and parents.
+It is continuing to grow as we receive referrals from high school counsellors, the PEERS program, Psychologists, and parents.

 Tween Chill & Chat is open to neuro-diverse participants aged 10-12 who may present with Autism Spectrum Disorder (ASD), ADHD, executive function skill weaknesses (self-regulation), anxiety, dyslexia, and auditory working memory deficits.
 Wednesday, May 1st is my target start date.
 The group will be limited to six participants.